Long service computation is a topic that interests primarily domestic workers who have served their employers for no less than five years.

-As of October 1, 2021, newly hired foreign domestic helpers in Hong Kong are entitled to a minimum allowable wage of HK$4,630 per month.
-But if the working relationship between the helper and her employers deteriorates under incompetence, incapacity to perform duties, termination of employment contract is one route either party can undertake.
+As of October 1, 2022, newly hired foreign domestic helpers in Hong Kong are entitled to a minimum allowable wage of HK$4,730 per month.
+But if the working relationship between the helper and her employers deteriorates under incompetence, or incapacity to perform duties, termination of the employment contract is one route either party can undertake.

 Either party may terminate the employment contract by giving one month’s notice or one month’s payment in place of notice to the other party.